Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Earliest observation time functions

-Due to the above lemma, without loss of generality we may in Theorem \ref{main thm paper part 2} make the neighborhood $V$ of the path $\hat \mu$ smaller and consider the case when the set $V$ is replaced by $U$. {\gtext We will do so for the remaining of this paper.}
+{\mattitext {\muutos Due to Lemma \ref{lemma E_U}, without loss of generality we may in Theorem \ref{main thm paper part 2} consider the case when the set $V$ is replaced by $U$.
+We will do so for the remaining of this paper.}

 }